oats-center/pea-pod/Step-4 Grafana/Step-4 Instructions.md

 # **Overview**

+Within the pea-PODs architecture Grafana serves the purpose of the Data visualizer.
+Refer back to this [diagram](https://github.com/adamschreck/pea-pod#diagram-describing-pea-pod-architecture) for more context on what that means.
+Essentially, Granfana is a tool that turns the device data stored in the PostgresSQL database created by Chirpstack into graphs and visualizaitons that can be easily interpreted by viewers.
+Granfana is easily customizable, and examples of dashboards that you can copy from can be found [here](https://grafana.com/grafana/dashboards/) on their community dashboards page.

 # **Steps**

 ## Getting Started

-The steps and figures in this section are almost fully sourced directly from an article on PiMyLifeUp written by the user Emmet titled "Setting up Grafana on the Raspberry Pi" and can be found at [this link](https://pimylifeup.com/raspberry-pi-grafana/)
+The steps and figures in this section are almost fully sourced directly from an article on PiMyLifeUp written by the user Emmet titled "Setting up Grafana on the Raspberry Pi" and can be found at [this link](https://pimylifeup.com/raspberry-pi-grafana/).
+His description explains the purpose of each step while also providing the necessary Terminal commands.

 ### Installing Grafana to the Raspberry Pi